ab2005/carnd-path-planning/project-plan.md

   }
 ```

-## Trajectory generation
+## The Trajectory

 We'll use a simple spline-based method to generate jerk minimized trajectory.
 Following are steps on creating the car trajectory on every simulator iteration:

-#### 1. Create a list of widedy spaced points, evenly spaced at 30 meters
+#### 1. Creating a list of widedy spaced points, evenly spaced at 30 meters for spline fit
-Spline fit 5 points: two behing and three ahead in Cartesian space.
+Spline fits 5 points in Cartesian spacee: two behing and three ahead of the car we control.
 Two points behind are taken from the end of the previous path provided by the simulator.
-In the beginning or when previous path is empty we compute the current car state using a trigonometric projection:
+On the car starting point or when previous path is not available we compute the previous points using a trigonometric projection:
 ```c++
 // Create a list of widedy spaced points, evenly spaced at 30 meters.
 // Later we'll interpolate these points with spline and use to generate next points.